Gravitationally produced Dark Matter and primordial black holes: Results

 \subsubsection{Spectrum}

 Regarding the spectrum, we consider a minimally coupled scalar ($\xi=0$) with mass $m = 10^{-30}$ GeV and a spin-1 particle of mass $m = 10^{-12}$ GeV.
 We have chosen these values of masses because they present all possible phenomenological effects regarding the interplay between CGPP and PBHs.
+Without PBHs, the spectrum for the minimally coupled spin-0 particle is expected to be constant for small values of $k$ and then to decrease as $k^{-1}$ once $k \gtrsim k_\star$ (the comoving momentum $k_\star$ is defined via $k_\star = a_\star m$, where $a_\star$ is such that $H(a_\star) = m$ and represents the moment in which the comoving Compton wavelenght equals the comoving horizon).
+While this behaviour is not intuitive, it is known in the literature\,\cite{Ema:2015dka,Ema:2016hlw,Chung:2018ayg,Chung:1998bt,Hashiba:2021npn,Li:2019ves}.
+For spin-1 particles, again without PBHs, the spectrum starts growing as $k^2$ for small values of $k$, and decreases as $k^{-1}$ for $k\gtrsim k_\star$\,\cite{Graham:2015rva,Ahmed:2020fhc,Kolb:2020fwh}.

+What happens once a PBH population is present?
 We present in Fig.\,\ref{fig:spectra} the spectra $n_k$ as a function of $k$, where curves of different colors correspond to different choices of $\beta$ (and, as a consequence, of different values for $\Omega h^2$, stressing that this latter accounts for the contribution coming from CGPP alone).
 On the left panel we show the results for the minimally coupled spin-0 case ($\xi=0$), while on the right panel we show the spin-1 case.
 For the conformally coupled scalar with $\xi = 1/6$, the behaviour is similar to the latter and we do not show it explicitly.